 Holly’s Recipe Highlights

 - Cornbread Mix: I use a box of Jiffy Corn Muffin Mix as the base.
-If you don’t have Jiffy Mix, you can make your own.
+If you don’t have Jiffy Mix, you can make your own homemade version.

 - Butter: I use salted butter; if using unsalted, add a bit of extra salt to the recipe.

-- Sour Cream: If you’re out of sour cream, plain Greek yogurt works just as well!
+- Sour Cream: Full-fat sour cream gives the creamiest texture.
+If you’re out of sour cream, plain Greek yogurt can be used instead and will make it firmer and tangier.

 Variations